sageyu123/fasr-website/content/authors/rbradley/_index.md

 ---
 # Display name
-title: Pascal Saint-Hilaire
+title: Rich Bradley

 # Full name (for SEO)
-first_name: Pascal
+first_name: Richard
-last_name: Saint-Hilaire
+last_name: Bradley

 # Username (this should match the folder name)
 authors:
-  - psh
+  - rbradley

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Physicist
+role: Research Engineer

 # Organizations/Affiliations
 organizations:
-  - name: University of California, Berkeley
+  - name: National Radio Astronomy Observatory
     url: ''

 # Short bio (displayed in user profile at end of posts)